solliancenet/developing-web3-workshop/01_Polkadot.md

 ## Get the Balance

-1. Follow the instructions, then select **Check Balance**, when complete you should see something like:
+1. Follow the instructions to edit the `balance.ts` file, then select **Check Balance**, when complete you should see something like:

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image27.png)